Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    if __name__ == "__main__":
          main()
    ```
-1. Select the entire code, right click and click **Refactor** using Copilot and ask the Copilot to refactor the selected code.
+1. Select the entire code, right-click, and click **Refactor** using Copilot, and ask the Copilot to refactor the selected code.

 1. You'll notice that GitHub Copilot has refactored and fixed the code.